Glossary of comics terminology: Splash

 A splash or splash page is a large, often full-page illustration which opens and introduces a story.
-Often designed as a decorative unit, its purpose is to capture the reader's attention, and can be used to establish time, place and mood.
+Often designed as a decorative unit, its purpose is to capture the reader's attention and can be used to establish time, place and mood.

 Spread

 A spread is an image that spans more than one page.
 The two-page spread or double-page spread is the most common, but there are spreads that span more pages, often by making use of a foldout (or gatefold).

 Elements

 Word balloon

-A speech/word/dialogue balloon or speech/word/dialogue bubble is a speech indicator, containing the characters' dialogue.
+A speech/word/dialogue balloon (or bubble) is a speech indicator, containing the characters' dialogue.
 The indicator from the balloon that points at the speaker is called a pointer or tail.

 The word balloon bridges the gap between word and image—"the word made image", as expressed by Pierre Fresnault-Druelle.
-In early renderings, word balloons were no more than ribbons emanating from their speakers' mouths, but as it evolved and became more sophisticated, it became a more expressive device.
+In early renderings, word balloons were no more than ribbons emanating from their speakers' mouths, but as they evolved and became more sophisticated, they became a more expressive device.
 Its shape came to convey meaning as well.
-A thought balloon contains copy expressing a character's unvoiced thoughts, usually shaped like a cloud, with bubbles as a pointer.
-Emotions can be expressed by the shape of the balloon—spiked balloons can indicate shouting, and "dripping" balloons can indicate sarcasm.